jizhang/jizhang.github.com/source/_drafts/flume-source-code-hdfs-sink.md

 ## Close and Stop

-In `HDFSEventSink#close`, it iterates every `BucketWriter` and calls its `close` method, which in turns calls its underlying `HDFSWriter`'s `close` method.
+In `HDFSEventSink#close`, it iterates every `BucketWriter` and calls its `close` method, which in turn calls its underlying `HDFSWriter`'s `close` method.
 What it does is mostly like `flush` method, but also closes the output stream and invokes some callback functions, like removing current `BucketWriter` from the `sfWriters` hash map.

 ```java
 public synchronized void close(boolean callCloseCallback) {